Skip to Content

 One of Notting Hill’s best-known cafes, Farm Girl also just so happens to be one of the best places for brunch in the area too.

 The cafe’s signature Aussie cuisine pairs fresh flavours and nutritious superfoods for a wholesome start to the day.
-Think Açai bowls, turkish eggs and avo on toast (of course).
+Think Açai bowls, Turkish eggs and avo on toast (of course).
 Although they are on the pricey side, the portions are generous.

 After something a bit different?
 Try the Liquid Gold tea; it has turmeric, ginger root, honey, black pepper, and lime.